Areas of practice

 - Narrative Therapy

-Ruth offers individual services for adult and youth clients seeking support for other trauma related concerns including PTSD, complex trauma and dissociative disorders.
+Ruth offers individual services for adult clients seeking support for other trauma related concerns including PTSD, complex trauma and dissociative disorders.
 In addition, Ruth offers services to clients who are struggling with a variety of mental and emotional health concerns including anxiety, depression, self-esteem issues and self harming behaviors.

 In her practice, Ruth views her client’s challenges from the perspective of survival rather than pathology and approaches each client with the firm belief in their inherent worth, working with them to craft a treatment plan uniquely catered to them.
 She draws from a variety of modalities, each rooted in the values of empowerment, meaning making and consciousness raising.
 Ruth partners with her clients to create an atmosphere of trust and safety by which true change can occur.